 Dean Rishikof steps down, effective June 30.
 Bruce I. Kogan, formerly Associate Dean for Academic Affairs, appointed Interim Dean effective July 1.

 Amicus Magazine, Vol. 1, No. 1, is published.
 Amicus had previously existed as a student/alumni-run newsletter.
-In 2011, the magazine was redesigned and retitled RWU Law, with "Amicus" retained as the name of the Alumni department.
+In 2011, the magazine was redesigned and re-titled RWU Law Magazine, with "Amicus" retained as the name of the publication's Alumni department.
+RWU Law Magazine would publish biannually through 2016, and occasionally thereafter.

 David A. Logan is appointed Dean, effective July 1.
 Logan had been a tenured full professor at Wake Forest University School of Law.

-The Thurgood Marshall Lecture Series becomes RWU Law’s first endowed lectureship (by leading law firm Hinckley Allen Snyder LLP).
-Topic is the 50th anniversary of Brown v.
+The Thurgood Marshall Lecture Series becomes RWU Law’s first endowed lectureship, underwritten by leading law firm Hinckley, Allen & Snyder LLP.
+First topic is the 50th anniversary of Brown v.
 Board of Education (1954).